andresinaka/awesome-ios/README.md

 * [Rome](https://github.com/blender/Rome) - A cache tool for Carthage built frameworks

 # Tools
+* [Transformer](https://github.com/andresinaka/transformer) - Easy Online Attributed String Creator.
+This tool lets you format a string directly in the browser and then copy/paste the attributed string code into your app.
 * [Shark](https://github.com/kaandedeoglu/Shark) - Swift Script that transforms the .xcassets folder into a type safe enum.
 * [SBConstants](https://github.com/paulsamuels/SBConstants) - Generate a constants file by grabbing identifiers from storyboards in a project.
 * [R.swift](https://github.com/mac-cain13/R.swift) - Tool to get strong typed, autocompleted resources like images, cells and segues in your Swift project.